0xsequence/niftyswap/audits/2023_04_Wrappers_Ignacio_Mazzara.md

 #### Low

 - L1 - line 55 - There is no check if the contract being set supports the `IERC1155Metadata` interface and/or if it is at least a contract.
-Consider adding those checks to prevent human errors.
+Consider adding those checks to prevent human errors. **IGNORED: This can be performed off-chain.
+In the event of user error the function can be called again to fix the issue.
+This is consistent with the existing NiftyswapFactory20.sol**

 #### Notes

 - N1 - lines 15 and 55 - Function parameter names start with `_` while others do not.
-Consider removing the `_` or adding it to the rest.
+Consider removing the `_` or adding it to the rest. **ADDRESSED: Added _ to all function parameters.**

-- N2 - line 15 - Missing dev notation.
+- N2 - line 15 - Missing dev notation. **ADDRESSED: Added documentation.**

 ### ERC721FloorWrapper

 ### Low

 - L1 - line 30 - There is no check if the contract being set supports the `IERC721` interface and/or if it is at least a contract.
-Consider adding those checks to prevent human errors.
+Consider adding those checks to prevent human errors. **IGNORED: With CREATE2 it's possible that the wrapper may be deployed pointing to a known address before the token has been deployed.**

-- L2 - line 55 - Consider checking if the recipient address is not the zero address.
+- L2 - line 55 - Consider checking if the recipient address is not the zero address. **Addressed: Added zero address check.**

 - L3 - line 80 - Possible griefing attack when withdrawing specific tokenIds.
 If one of the tokenIds desired is not available, the whole transaction will fail.
-Consider removing the usage of tokenIds.
+Consider removing the usage of tokenIds. **IGNORED: This is desired behavour and mirrors existing Niftyswap Exchanges.**

 #### Notes

-- N1 - lines 66, 76 and 78 - Consider re-using the `length` variable to reduce gas consumption.
+- N1 - lines 66, 76 and 78 - Consider re-using the `length` variable to reduce gas consumption. **ADDRESSED: Reused length variable.**

-- N2 - line 73 - Change ERC-1155 to ERC-721.
+- N2 - line 73 - Change ERC-1155 to ERC-721. **ADDRESSED: Fixed documentation.**

 - N3 - line 99 - `_id` is the only parameter that starts with `_`.
-Consider removing the `_` or adding it to other parameter names.
+Consider removing the `_` or adding it to other parameter names. **ADDRESSED: Added _ to all function parameters.**